19 FAQs people ask about joint ventures.

 13. How do we handle the intellectual property we contribute to the joint venture and any intellectual property created by the joint venture?

-A joint venture may need to use intellectual property owned by one or more of the collaborators setting up the joint venture, such as brands, inventions, database rights, designs or copyright works such as plans, blueprints, manuals, etc.
+A joint venture may need to use intellectual property owned by one or more of the collaborators setting up the joint venture.
+For example, brands, inventions, database rights, designs or copyright works such as plans, blueprints, manuals, etc.

 Usually you would grant (or sell) the joint venture a licence to use your intellectual property.
 The licence will specify what rights and restrictions there are, for example, if the joint venture is only allowed to use your intellectual property within a certain territory.
 A licence, as opposed to a sale, may be more suitable to protect the ownership of intellectual property if the joint venture is not successful.